ebzzry/ebzzry.github.io/en/fkd/kvm.md

 Specify the options for SPICE, separated by commas. _addr_ and _port_ are the IP address and TCP port that SPICE will listen on.
-Ideally, access to that port must be properly configured, and secured. _password_ is key that will be used by the SPICE client, _spicec_, to connect to the guest display later.
+Ideally, access to that port must be properly configured, and secured. _password_ is key that will be used by the SPICE client, _spicy_, to connect to the guest display later.

     -boot once=d -cdrom installer.iso